Tuesday, March 28, 2023

 Operating system changes

 Given that most of the hardware components are identical between generations, the memory specification, even if we didn’t check for other running changes on the logic board, the other tangible difference between models is the installed operating system.
-We tested the Late 2013-generation of MacBook Pro with Retina display when it first launched, and its OS than was the then-brand-new OS X Mavericks.
-The latest 2014 model is also shipping with Mavericks pre-installed, but a later iteration – 10.9.4 versus the 10.9.0 on the previous model.
+We tested the Late 2013 generation MacBook Pro with Retina display when it first launched, and its OS was the then-brand-new OS X Mavericks.
+The latest 2014 model also ships with Mavericks pre-installed, but a later iteration – 10.9.4 versus the 10.9.0 on the previous model.
 We tried rerunning the Cinebench tests on last year’s MacBook Pro with the latest 10.9.4 operating system and were surprised to find important differences.

 William M. Alberts